tttppp/ragl/rules.md

 1.3.6 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs which decide final standings in Masters.

-1.3.8 Any required rematches are to be resolved in a week time following the end of the group stage.
+1.3.8 Any required rematches are to be resolved in the week following the end of the group stage.
 In case of failure of one of the players to schedule and play the rematch in the specified timeframe that player is automatically assigned a technical loss.
 In case of failure of both of the players to schedule and play the rematch in the specified timeframe both players are excluded from any following stages of the season.

 1.3.9 Due to the nature of the League, actual promotions/relegations between divisions can't be defined up until the start of the next season.

 ## 1.4 Playoffs

 1.4.1 Players finishing in the top 4 spots of Masters are promoted into Masters Playoffs.
 Playoffs consist of two Semi-final matches, Bronze Match and Final.
-All matches are Best-of-5.
+All matches are Best-of-7.

 1.4.2 Players finishing 1st and 4th play in the first Semi-final.
 Players finishing 2nd and 3rd play in the second Semi-final.
 Semi-final losers play in Bronze Match for the 3rd and 4th place overall.
 Semi-final winners play in the Final for the Masters Champion title and 2nd place overall.